asamallab/LDLM/data/README.md

 Common files in all 5 folders:
-node_num: the number associated with each node in the network
+- node_num: the number associated with each node in the network
-inedges: a dictionary, where a key is a node and it's value is a list of its inputs attractors_<model>: the biological attractors that each of the models recover (only high auxin levels attractors are given for the RSCN models)
+- inedges: a dictionary, where a key is a node and it's value is a list of its inputs
+- attractors_\<model_name\>: the biological attractors that each of the models recover (only high auxin levels attractors are given for the RSCN models)

-Of the 5 folders here 2 of them are used for performing the statistical analysis of which we provide the folder structure for buylla_RSCN_2010A.
-The zhou folder has a similar folder structure and hence is not provided in this README.
+Each of the 5 folders corresponds to one Boolean network.
+Of the 5 Boolean networks, 2 are used for performing the statistical analysis, namely zhou and buylla_RSCN_2010A.
+Both have similar folder structures and so we provide the contents for buylla_RSCN_2010A network.

 ### buylla_RSCN_2010A (model 'A' from Azpeitia et al., 2010)
 - signs: the regulatory signs of the inputs at each node in the same order as the inedges